Jahn08/WEB-TIMER/README.md

 There are 2 tables altogether:
 * **User** stores users' data such as: name, gender, location, email, preferences, etc.
-* **Program** keeps all information about users' customised timers and their stages in an included schema (a duration, description and order)
+* **Program** keeps all information about users' customised timers (with a name and 2 boolean properties: *active* and *audioBetweenStages* (should play a sound during a stage shift)) and their stages in an included schema (a duration, description and order)